Skip to content

 1. The Golden Canyon and Gower Gulch Hike

 The Golden Canyon and Gower Gulch hiking trail is one of the most popular hikes in Death Valley.
-Although you can do the Golden Canyon and Gower Gulch hikes individually, many people recommend that they are completed together.
+Although you can do the Golden Canyon and Gower Gulch hikes individually, many people recommend that you complete them together.

 The entire loop trail is just over 10 kilometres long.
-The hike is considered moderately challenging due to the terrain and weather, so beginners should go either with a guide or an experienced hiking partner.
+Due to the terrain and weather, the hike is considered moderately challenging, so beginners should go either with a guide or an experienced hiking partner.

 2. Artist’s Palette Drive

-There’s nothing better than Artist’s Palette Drive for a scenic drive through Death Valley.
+There’s nothing better than Artist’s Palette Drive for a scenic drive through the valley.
 The road takes guests through the rock formations that decorate the desert.
-The road is 9 miles long one-way and perfect for a moment off your feet.
+The road is 9 miles long, one-way and perfect for a moment off your feet.

 The rainbow-coloured rocks are stunning along the road.
 In addition, multiple points along the drive allow you to pull off the road and hike farther into the desert.
 Artist’s Palette Drive is located near Badwater Basin, making it great for day trips.